Direct Estimation of Pupil Parameters Using Deep Learning for Visible Light Pupillometry

-Pupillary images from 5 self-reported healthy volunteers were collected.
+\redc{To mimic the field conditions and evaluate the robustness of model predictions on out of distribution test samples}, pupillary images from 5 self-reported healthy volunteers were collected.
 Participants were seated facing a slit-lamp and a diffuse illumination setting was used to illuminate the eye.
 Images were sequentially captured with a commercially available Android smartphone (Xiaomi Redmi Note 10, Model no: M2101K7AI) using the inbuilt camera application.
 The camera was positioned at a distance of 15-18 cm from the eye, and adjusted so that the eye is roughly centered in the image.
 Ground truth pupil masks were created manually by a clinically experienced author (JJB) using ImageJ software \cite{schneider2012nih} (version 1.51w) and ellipse parameters were extracted using the least squares algorithm.